 Following a suspected concussion during play, the student athlete is immediately removed from the activity.
 He or she is then referred by the athletic trainer or coach to a physician with training in evaluating concussions.
 At that time, the physician may order a brain imaging test if she or he feels more information is necessary.
 The physician may also consult with other medical professionals, including a concussion specialist and/or rehabilitation specialist, as required.

 Within 48 hours of the injury, the athlete will retake the computerized test, which will be compared to the baseline and evaluated by the trained physician.
 The results of the retest will guide the physician on the next treatment steps, which may include further rehabilitation and/or a referral to a neurologist or concussion specialist.
 The supervising physician will work with the athlete to manage symptoms while slowly introducing some physical and cognitive exertion.
 Once the ImPACT test is within the normal range of baseline and after the athlete has obtained written clearance by the supervising physician, he or she may return to play with light, noncontact activity that gradually progresses to full activity.
 The final post-injury ImPACT test score will then become that athlete's new baseline.

 Concussion management team

-The Cass Regional concussion management team includes Samuel Brewster, MD; physical therapist John Hoffman, PT; and ImPACT Education Coordinator and Speech Language Pathologist Nora Dahman, MS, CCC-SLP.
+The Cass Regional concussion management team includes Samuel Brewster, MD; physical therapist Donnie MacLeod, PT, DPT; and ImPACT education coordinator and speech language pathologist Nora Dahman, MS, CCC-SLP.
 Damon Travis, DO, of Harrisonville Family Medicine, Inc., also serves on the team.